MahmudMilton/30_Days_of_Code/README.md

-# Hackerrank 30 Days of Code
+# HackerRank 30 Days of Code
+Problem solved in Java programming language.